jordanbrock/jordanbrock.github.com/_posts/2007-01-12-the-departed.markdown

 - review
 ---

-p.
  9/10

-	p.
 The joke about the rat felt simultaneously brilliant and tacky beyond belief.